mofirouz/kumis/README.md

 ------
 `make build`

-For ease of development, there is a `make dev` which runs `go run` with compiles and runs the codebase.
+For ease of development, there is a `make dev` which in turn runs `go run` which compiles and runs the executable.
 You'll need to provide your Kafka Address and ZK Address through environment variables named `KUMIS_KAFKA` and `KUMIS_ZK`

-To package for release, simply run `make release`.
+To package for release, simply run `make package`.
 You'll find a zip file in the `out` folder.

 Dependencies:
 -------------